Bucs WR Evans (illness) misses practice | Devdiscourse

-Tampa Bay Buccaneers wide receiver Mike Evans' availability for the team's season opener has come into question after he missed Friday's practice with an illness.
-Per TheAthletic.com, Buccaneers coach Bruce Arians said the hope is Evans will be able to play in Sunday's game against the visiting San Francisco 49ers.
+Tampa Bay Buccaneers wide receiver Mike Evans' status for the team's season opener is listed as questionable after he missed practice Friday due to an illness.
+Buccaneers coach Bruce Arians said the hope is Evans will be able to play in the Sunday game against the visiting San Francisco 49ers.

-Evans is coming off his fifth consecutive 1,000-yard season.
-The two-time Pro Bowl selection set the single-season franchise record with 1,524 receiving yards in 2018 to go along with 86 catches and eight touchdowns.
+Quarterback Blaine Gabbert and safety Justin Evans both were ruled out for the contest, but defensive tackle Vita Vea and linebacker Lavonte David (knee) were full practice participants Friday and should be fully ready for Sunday, according to Arians.
+Evans, 26, is coming off his fifth consecutive 1,000-yard season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)